geetgohil/Data1202/README.md

 ## Getting Started

 We created a Repository at Github by the name Data1202.
 Where the repository is a public repository with a README.MD.
-After creating the repository we added a python file which reads "CO2 Emission_canada.csv" file.
+After creating the repository we added a python file which reads "Salaries.csv" file.

 ### Loading Library